volodymyrrudyi/volodymyrrudyi.github.io/_posts/2016-01-06-polymer-vs-reactjs.markdown

 # Component Development
-After implementing a few components for both libraries and dealing with components developed by Polymer and React I can say that from the development point of view, strengths of both libraries are turning into their weaknesses.
+After implementing a few components for both libraries and dealing with components developed by Polymer and React communities,  I can say that from the development point of view strengths of both libraries sometimes are turning into their weaknesses.

 ## Polymer
 HTML nature of the components without any additional translation required, makes it very easy to work with components developed by someone else.
 Inside the component there is a clear separation between markup and JavaScript code.
 On the other hand, sometimes components are "too HTML-ish".
 They can contain DOM manipulations directly in the code, styling right in the markup and look very imperative.